rotifergirl/EvoEco-ECR-brainstorming/README.md

 Topic proposals are welcome from anyone, so long as you are prepared to give a brief background and set the direction of the discussions at the start.
 Topics can be proposed by lodging an issue.

-Please read the procedures, policies, and code of conduct pages before participating and before proposing discussion topics.
+Please read the procedures and code of conduct pages before participating and before proposing discussion topics.